FuckingNode/fuckingnode.github.io/docs/manual/fknode-yaml.md

 ### updaterOverride

 Overrides the default command for the updating dependencies with the provided runtime script command.
-Works the same way as [lintCmd](#lintscript) or [prettyCmd](#prettyscript), we simply made the name more verbose because in most cases you don't need (and should not) mess around with it.
+Works the same way as [lintScript](#lintscript) or [prettyScript](#prettyscript), we simply made the name more verbose because in most cases you don't need (and should not) mess around with it.

 - **Type**: `string`
 - **Example**: